energysistem/manuals/42229-BT2Pink/en/08-talk_control.md

 ### Recall

-Your *Energy Headphones BT2 Pink Bluetooth* let you repeat the last phone call registered in your phone calls list.
-To do this, press the multifunction button (1) twice and it will make the phone call automatically.
+With your *Energy Headphones BT2 Pink Bluetooth* you will be able to repeat the last phone call registered on your smartphone.
+To do so, press the multifunction button (1) twice and it will automatically make the phone call.